anthonybpino/project-vinho/README.md

 ![bar_charts](https://github.com/anthonybpino/project-vinho/assets/125159045/72e2d3b4-3327-482f-b106-a7dec8f0af61)

-Through our data exploration we found 4 areas that affected quality- The lower the volatile acid the higher the wine quality.
+Through our data exploration we found that 4 areas are seemingly affecting quality- The lower the volatile acid the higher the wine quality.
+Volatile Acidity is associated with the gaseous acids in the wine.
+It is the smell and taste of vinegar in the wine.
 The lower the chlorides the higher the wine quality.
+Chloride contributes to the saltiness in the wine.
 The higher the citric acid, the higher the wine quality.
+Citric acid increases the acidity in the wine and gives it a “fresh” flavor.
 The higher the alcohol content, the higher the wine quality.
+The alcohol content in the wine decides whether the wine is strong or not.

 ![barchart](https://github.com/anthonybpino/project-vinho/assets/125159045/440e7039-6a91-4c29-938b-31c265a8a383)